Srihari231092/UCI_OnlineShoppers/README.md

-# Online Shoppers Purchasing Intention Dataset
+# Online Shoppers Purchasing Intention
 ----------

 Online Shopping purchasing behaviour was collected from a website over a 1 year period, and marked whether the visit ended in generating revenue or not.